Exposing the narrative elements of a story.

 So for me it feels like "subject matter" becomes far too broad a term – but I may not be catching your meaning correctly.

-Subject Matter is more than setting in Dramatica—it’s the life force that breathes humanity into the narrative Elements.
-After all, who wants to read a story about Avoidance, or Non-accurate?
+Subject Matter is more than setting in Dramatica--it's the life force that breathes humanity into the narrative Elements.
+After all, who wants to read a story about Avoidance, or Deviation?

 A story is a function of Storytelling and Storyform.
 No meaning exists without the latter.
 No connection with the audience exists without the former.